-ARTS Engage is a collaboration of community organizations that are funded to run free or low-cost arts and recreation programs open to all residents of Lackawanna County.
+ARTS Engage! is a collaboration of community organizations that are funded to run free or low-cost arts and recreation programs open to all residents of Lackawanna County.
 At-risk children are able to participate in these programs as a way to help develop positive social skills through the power of the arts.
 To date fourteen organizations have participated in the ARTS Engage! program and over 2,200 children have been served.

-ARTS Engage! is a unique prevention program because it is a youth arts program funded jointly through Children and Youth Services and administered through the Department of Arts and Culture in addition to partnerships with the Sherriff’s Office, Family Court, and the Department of Parks and Recreation.
+ARTS Engage! is a unique prevention program because it is a youth arts program funded jointly through Office of Youth and Family Services and administered through the Department of Arts and Culture in addition to partnerships with the Sherriff’s Office, Family Court, and the Department of Parks and Recreation.
 It is a revolutionary way of addressing how the human services can transform their clients’ lives and allows arts organizations, social service agencies and artists to connect and invest in their communities, share resources and ideas, build audiences and reach the underserved.
 The total cost to serve over 1000 children is less than it costs to incarcerate one juvenile making this one of the most cost effective diversion programs available.

 Because of the popularity of the program, there is currently limited availability.
 For information call the ARTS Engage Coordinator, Trina Hoppel at 570-963-6781 ext.
-1174 or email at: ARTS!
-Engage
+1174 or email at: ARTS Engage!

 F.I.R.S.T. – Information and Referral – bringing people and services of Lackawanna County together.
 FIRST is a 24-hour, 7-days-a-week program linking people in need of help or information to the appropriate agency.